isc-projects/bind9/doc/arm/reference.rst

    and IPv6 networks.)

 ``max-udp-size``
-   Sets the maximum EDNS UDP message size ``named`` will send in bytes.
+   This sets the maximum EDNS UDP message size that ``named`` sends in bytes.
-   Valid values are 512 to 4096 (values outside this range will be silently adjusted to the nearest value within it).
+   Valid values are 512 to 4096; values outside this range are silently adjusted to the nearest value within it.
 The default value is 4096.

    This value applies to responses sent by a server; to set the